18 Benefits of Lemongrass Tea and How to Make it

 While lemongrass tea shouldn’t replace any medical treatments, it can be a valuable part of a healthy lifestyle and may help reduce the risk of certain cancers.

-Plus, Its antioxidant and anti-inflammatory properties also contribute to overall cellular health.
+Plus, its antioxidant and anti-inflammatory properties also contribute to overall cellular health.
 This is crucial in cancer prevention.

 17. Help heal colds and Flu